stephenwuebker/stephenwuebker-com/content/posts/renaming-excel-sheets-in-ssis.md

 socialshare: true
 ---

-One problem I face on a regular basis is when a client provides data in Excel, but the sheet is named something different every time.
+One problem I face on a regular basis is when I receive Excel files containing data for me to import, but the sheet is named something different every time.
 This creates an obvious bottleneck in ETL processes and makes any kind of automation a nightmare.
 What's the solution?
-Tell the client to stop being so stupid!

-Wait.

-No. Don't do that.
+I know, I know, don't use Excel.
+Right.
+Tell that to your clients.

 There has to be a way to deal with this in SSIS somehow, right?

 There is!
 SSIS provides the ability to handle this problem quite easily via scripting.